picocms/picocms.github.io/_themes/gallery.md

   License: "[CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode)"
 ---

 A responsive theme with cool background images.
-Can be used for pretty much, but recommended for portfolio pages due to its minimal-ness.
+Can be used for pretty much anything, but recommended for portfolio pages due to its minimal-ness.